Polyaspartic vs. Polyurea Floor Coatings: Key Differences and Benefits

 Cure speed & working time

-• Polyurea: very fast set times; ideal for ultra-short shutdown windows.
+• Polyurea: extremely fast set times; great for ultra-short shutdown windows, but less forgiving.

-• Polyaspartic: fast return-to-service, but typically more workable for consistent application.
+• Polyaspartic: fast return-to-service with more working time for consistent roll/finish control.

 UV stability & long-term appearance

-• Polyaspartic: widely used where UV exposure is a factor (doors, aprons, bright openings).
+• Polyaspartic: commonly selected where UV exposure matters (garage doors, aprons, bright openings).

-• Polyurea: often used under a UV-stable topcoat if sunlight exposure exists.
+• Polyurea: often used under a UV-stable topcoat if sunlight exposure is present.

-• UV stability affects yellowing and gloss retention over time.
+• UV stability affects yellowing risk, gloss retention, and long-term clarity over decorative systems.

 Flexibility & crack-bridging